 Supply sources are increasingly far away from processing mills.
 Despite this, cutting activities were at a historically high level until 2004-2005, according to data from the Quebec Department of Natural Resources and Wildlife.
 In view of this apparent contradiction and pressure from the public and environmental groups to preserve certain forests and to condemn over-harvesting that exceeds forests' regenerative capabilities, the government asked the Commission for the Study of Public Forest Management to review the situation.
 The Commission's report, known as the Coulombe Report, was submitted in December 2004 and recommended a 10% reduction in the allowable cut in forests and a 20% reduction in the allowable cut for softwood lumber in the boreal forest.

 At the end of 2006, the Chief Forester, a position created as a result of the Coulombe report recommendations, published the results of his first allowable cut calculations.
 His data calls for a 22% decrease in the allowable cut from 2008 to 2013 from what was set out for the 2000-2008 period, or a slightly larger decrease than that recommended in the Coulombe report.
 Similarly, in 2011 he established the allowable cuts for 2013-2014 will fall another 10%.
 On the other hand, the preliminary results for the period 2014-2018 suggest an increase of 6% compared to 2013.
 These changes may, however, be very different from one region to another.

 The decreased demand for wood products caused an even sharper drop in the harvest than was recommended by the Chief Forester.
-The volume harvested decreased by over 45% from 2004-2005 to 2008-2009.
+The volume harvested decreased by over 45% from 2004-2005 to 2009-2010.
 Given that this level of harvest is very low in historical terms, it will be possible to meet the slight increase in the demand for wood products.
 Moreover, the harvest volume increased by 25% in 2010-2011, but still remained 35% lower than its 2004-2005 level.

 Conclusion for forestry